Loading figure…

 Fetterman supports increasing federal funding for public schools, emphasizing the importance of education and accessibility for all students.
 He has a history of involvement in educational initiatives, including starting a GED program.

-Fetterman is in favor of expanding ballot access, advocating for measures that make voting easier and more accessible for all citizens.
+Fetterman advocates for expanding ballot access and has criticized voter suppression efforts.
+He supports measures that make voting easier and more accessible for all citizens.

-Fetterman is in favor of expanding ballot access, advocating for measures that make voting easier and more accessible for all citizens.
+Fetterman advocates for expanding ballot access and has criticized voter suppression efforts.
+He supports measures that make voting easier and more accessible for all citizens.

 Fetterman advocates for criminal justice reform, including reducing penalties for drug offenses and supporting rehabilitation efforts.
 He has called for the abolition of the death penalty in Pennsylvania and has worked to expedite clemency processes for model prisoners.